 The authors appreciate the support from all the nursing unit managers and staff for allowing research personnel to conduct study activities planned in this manuscript.
-Special thanks to Kristy N. Causey and the Center for Innovation and Learning and Gracia M. Boseman, Infection

-Prevention and Control for their support of our study.
-The authors thank Ushio, Inc. for providing the devices and the calibration verification of the devices.
+Special thanks to Kristy N. Causey and the Center for Innovation and Learning and Gracia M. Boseman, Infection Prevention and Control for their support of our study.
+The authors thank Freestyle Partners, LLC, and its affiliate, FSP Innovations, LLC for providing the devices and for use of the calibration verification device.